-Counseling and disability support services are free of charge to all full-time students currently enrolled in credit courses at Eckerd College.
+Counseling services are provided free of charge to all full-time students currently enrolled in credit courses at Eckerd College.
 Consultation services, including workshops and health education services, are available to student organizations, Eckerd faculty and staff.

-Our psychological services are provided free of charge to full-time students on a voluntary basis and are completely confidential.
+Services are provided to full-time students on a voluntary basis and are completely confidential.
 That is, no information will be given to anyone without your written permission.
 You do not need to be referred by anyone to benefit from the services of the Counseling Center.

 Urgent and Emergency Counseling

-Most people may have ideas about group therapy or wonder what really happens in a therapy group.
-Group therapy is a form of psychotherapy, focusing on developing insight and changing behavior.
+Most people may have ideas about group counseling or wonder what really happens in a therapy group.
+Group counseling focuses on developing insight and changing behavior.
 Group approaches to personal growth are frequently the most effective way to explore and support changes you may wish to make in your life.
 Through these formats, you can gain specific skills and strategies to meet personal goals, explore areas that present personal challenges, and gain support and encouragement from others.

 Health Promotion Programming & Consultation

 Eckerd’s Director of Outreach Services & Health Promotion, Makenzie Schieman, provides a variety of services tailored to individuals and groups.
 Individual consultations are available on issues ranging from smoking cessation to nutrition and exercise.
 Group services are provided to students in residence halls or student groups.
 Campus-wide health initiatives include an annual health fair, health screening days, and the Don’t Cancel That Class campaign (encouraging faculty to schedule presentations on a variety of health and wellness topics specific to the needs of college students rather than cancelling a class).